nasa/oceandata-notebooks/README.md

 (oceandata-notebooks) $
 ```
 The `uv` command line tool is not included as a `dev` dependency, as is common for projects
 that build Python packages.
-Since this is not a Python package, we avoid `pip install ".[dev]"`.
+Since this is not a Python package, we want to avoid `pip install ".[dev]"`.

-### Checks: the `.pre-commit-config.yaml` file
+### Automation and Checks: the `.pre-commit-config.yaml` file

-We use several automations to get considtent code formatting, run lint checks, and ensure
+We use several automations to get standard code formatting, run lint checks, and ensure
 consistency between ".py" and ".ipynb" files.
 These are implemented using the [pre-commit]
 tool.
-You can install git hooks too run these automations at every commit.
+You can install git hooks too run these automations, as needed, at every commit.
 ```shell
 (oceandata-notebooks) $ pre-commit install
 ```